-• PHIL40250 Merleau-Ponty (Tim Mooney), Tuesdays 2-4
+Merleau-Ponty's Phenomenology of Perception (Tim Mooney), Mondays 11-1

 This module comprises a close reading of Phenomenology of Perception, one of the most significant treatments of philosophy of perception in the European tradition.
 Merleau-Ponty offers a sustained critique of the portrait view of perception and argues that the embodied perceiver must actively appropriate and organise the perceptible environment as a condition of having a world.
 We begin with his initial adaptation of phenomenology, and proceed to outline his arguments against objectivism as found in the empiricist and intellectualist approaches to perception.
 Merleau-Ponty's proposed alternative founded on phenomenological description will then be explicated in detail.
 Topics to be covered include perceptual synthesis, the body as objectified, as lived and as anonymous, the role of kinaesthetic awareness, proprioceptive awareness and the body-schema, the motor-intentional projection of action and the perceptual field.